dweissner/dweissner.github.io/_posts/2025-09-09-Verizon-Case.md

 ---

 ## Key Takeaways
-* In June 2012, Verizon introduced a new wireless plan called Share Everything which changed the industry's pricing framework and transformed how data was monetized.
+* In June 2012, Verizon introduced the Share Everything which changed the industry's pricing framework and transformed how data was monetized
-* Share Everything replaced device-by-device pricing with a single, shared data pool accessible by all smartphones and other internet-accessible devices enrolled on one plan.
+* Share Everything replaced device-by-device pricing with a single, shared data pool accessible by all smartphones and other internet-accessible devices enrolled on the same plan.
 Before this, separate data packages were purchased for each smartphone and separate agreements were required for each non-smartphone device.
-* Switching from unlimited data to capped price tiers
-  * Gave consumers the ability to optimize on data usage costs across all devices on a family plan
+* Switching from unlimited data to capped price tiers gave consumers the ability to optimize on data usage across  devices on a plan.
-  * Allowed Verizon to effectively monetize the growing dependence on data.
+* For Verizon, the switch allowed it to more effectively monetize the growing dependence on data.
-* Verizon timed the switch with the rollout of 4G LTE aligning  the interests of both consumers and Verizon,  helping encourage adoption of the new price structure.
+* Verizon timed the switch with the rollout of 4G LTE thus aligning the interests of both consumers and Verizon,  helping encourage adoption of the new price structure.
 * Increasing the number of devices raised the costs of switching plans and reduced churn.
 * The new LTE technology brought faster data speeds and higher quality video which catalyzed data use which incentivized the purchase of higher data tiers generating more revenue for Verizon.